Avinash Dhyani: Early life and education

 Avinash Dhyani is a television actor, Director and a writer who appears in modeling shows, Television and a few movies.

-Avinash Dhyani was born on 22 May 1987 Sulmori, Pauri Garhwal Uttarakhand.
+Avinash Dhyani was born on 22 May 1987 in Sulmori, Pauri Garhwal Uttarakhand.
 Avinash has described himself as a "regular kid who has the passion of acting and wanted to become a Bollywood Hero since his childhood ".
-He had his schooling from Dehradun, Uttarakhand and He complete his graduation from DAV College Dehradun.
+He had his schooling from Dehradun, Uttarakhand and completed his graduation from DAV College Dehradun.
 His father Late shri Diwaker Dhyani was an Army Man.

 Career

 Avinash Dhyani's debut film, Fredrick, directed by Rajesh Butalia, was released in April 2016.

 After Fredrick Avinash Dhyani worked in another bollywood movie 72 Hours: Martyr Who Never Died as an actor, director and writer.

-72 Hours: Martyr Who Never Died was his first film as an director.
+72 Hours: Martyr Who Never Died was his first film as a director.
 This movie was a biopic of an indian soldier Rifleman Jaswant Singh Rawat who fights against the Chinese army alone for 72 hours in 1962 Sino-Indian War.
 72 Hours was released on 18 January 2019.
 After the Success of 72 Hours: Martyr Who Never Died Avinash Dhyani Establish his Own production House Padmasiddhi Films. in 2019.

+Mr. Avinash Dhyani is all set for the release of Kholi Ka Ganesh, his first Garhwali film as a director.